Skip to main content

 3. Create a new contact on the fly if none exists

-For inbound calls, you’ll need to fetch contact data from your CRM first before variables can be populated.
+For inbound conversations, you’ll need to fetch contact data from your CRM first before contact variables can be populated.
+Company variables work immediately.

 Markdown Formatting